 Skip To Content

-So what's right for you?
-To identify a savings target that fits your goals and priorities, work through these four steps with your advisor.
-“Your financial advisor can also suggest ways to adjust your current savings and investment plan to help achieve that amount,” says Jeremy Kaneer, director, Investment Solutions Group for Merrill.
+Even amid these uncertainties and new opportunities, it’s important to have a ballpark estimate of how much money you’ll ultimately need.
+To identify a target that fits your goals and priorities, work through the following four steps with your advisor.
+“Your financial advisor can also suggest ways to adjust your current savings and investment plan to help you close any gaps,” says Lauren Galvin, sales manager, Personal Retirement, Bank of America.

-Finally, consider any aspirational or discretionary goals you may have, like purchasing a second home on the beach or in the mountains or pursuing certain philanthropic activities.
-“We have clients who have their own family foundations,” says Merrill Financial Advisor Katherine Darragh Larsen, making philanthropy central to their planning.
+Finally, consider any aspirational or discretionary goals you may have, like purchasing a second home on the beach or in the mountains, or pursuing certain philanthropic activities.

 Keep in mind, too, that some essential expenses — such as your own healthcare spending — may increase in retirement, while your retirement lifestyle may shift as you age.
+Forty-five percent of retirees say their overall expenses are higher than they predicted.2 You can use this retirement income planning worksheet to come up with an estimate of your future spending, and revisit it as your plans change.
 Just as you juggle and prioritize competing goals when you’re younger, you’ll need to do the same throughout retirement.

 New to Merrill?
 Connect with a Merrill Advisor